Emirates president Tim Clark said the Dubai carrier may add more 'fifth freedom' flights to the US

 India is a key market for Emirates and will remain so following an ongoing general election, Clark said, despite plans to tap growth there coming unstuck at Gulf rivals.
 Jet Airways India, part owned by Abu Dhabi-based Etihad Airways, ceased flights two weeks ago, while Qatar Airways has yet to launch its own Indian unit after announcing plans for a 100-plane airline in 2017.

 Clark said that Emirates will become “far more integrated” with short-haul sister company Flydubai, though there are no plans to merge the pair.
-The carriers have begun attaching their flight code to each other’s services and are rationalizing their networks to avoid duplicating routes.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The carriers have begun attaching their flight code to each other’s services and are rationalizing their networks to avoid duplicating routes.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.